Tech-at-DU/React-Redux-Tetris-Tutorial/P06-Controls/readme.md

 Flex Box implements is a one dimensional layout.
 All of the buttons in the controls container are arranged in a horizontal row along a single axis.

-> [action]
->
-> Define some styles for the control buttons in `/src/index.css`
+Define some styles for the control buttons in `/src/index.css`

->
-> We want the buttons to be square with a width of 25% of grid board.
+We want the buttons to be square with a width of 25% of grid board.
 The grid is 10 tiles wide, so the size of the buttons should be (2.5 * tile size)
->

 ```CSS
 /* Control Button */
 .control-button {